Drillgon200/Advanced-Modding-Tutorials/02-shader loading and basics.md

 	public void apply(int shader);
 }
 ```
 The shader class will keep a list of uniforms and a shader id.
 For readability, I put a method withUniforms because I think it looks slightly cleaner than having it in the constructor, but it's perfectly fine to put that as a constructor argument, too.
 The use method uses the shader and applies all shader uniforms.
 The release method stops using it for when you've already rendered the geometry you want with that shader.
-The getShaderId method is just in the even we need the id number somewhere.
-Since not every computer supports shaders, it's a good idea to put in a check tp see if shaders are supported and opengl 3.3 (the version of shaders we'll be using) is supported.
+The getShaderId method is just there in case we need the id number somewhere.
+Since not every computer supports shaders, it's a good idea to put in a check to see if shaders are supported and opengl 3.3 (the version of shaders we'll be using) is supported.
 This isn't usually much of a problem though, since almost all computers nowadays support opengl 3.3, and minecraft requires opengl 4.4 support in its minimum spec.
 ```java
 public class Shader {